Repair Lic. MVTC177469

 For those who wish to know laminated glass is simply a vinyl pressed between two purpose made sheets of glass.
 It's the vinyl layer that allows the glass to stay together.

-Unfortunately, this also alters the price of the glass and installation and most later model cars require the glass moulding, in addition to the glass, to complete your vehicles windscreen replacement.
+Unfortunately, this also alters the price of the glass and installation and most later model cars require the glass moldings, in addition to the glass, to complete your vehicles windscreen replacement.
 The more luxury fruit on current models, the higher the windscreen replacement price.

 On average, it takes me one hour to replace your windscreen then the car needs to remain unmoved for one to two hours with a window slightly down.
 This allows expanding air pressure to escape the cab and when closing doors.
 And allowing the urethane to reach a safe cure bonding before being driven.